lsst-sqre/sqr-055/index.rst

    - Permitted Characters: ``AlphaNumeric Only``
    - Minimum: ``1000000`` (this doesn't really matter but it will make all the identifiers the same length)

+.. _ldap-provisioning:

 Configure LDAP provisioning target
 ----------------------------------

+Gafaelfawr requires the bare usernames be listed in an attribute in each group record so that they can be searched for.
+This is supported by the ``eduMember`` object class and the ``hasMember`` attribute.

+We also need to put the user's canonical username (which COmanage calls the UID) in some attribute in the person record so that we can query on it.
+We use ``voPersonApplicationUID`` for that purpose.
+Note that this is different than ``uid`` (the CILogon federated identity strings) and the unique attribute for each person used in the person data hierarchy (``voPersonID``).

+Note that we use the preferred email and full name, not the official one.
+This must match the settings used during :ref:`enrollment flow <enrollment-flow>`.

 #.
 Go to Configuration → Provisioning Targets and configure Primary LDAP
 #.
 Set "People DN Identifier Type" to ``LSST Registry ID``